hynek/structlog/docs/getting-started.rst

 - You can pre-build a part of the dictionary step by step.
   These pre-saved values are called the *context*.
 - As soon as an *event* happens -- which is a dictionary too -- it is merged together with the *context* to an *event dict* and logged out.
-- To keep as much order of the keys as possible, an OrderedDict_ is used for the context by default.
+- To keep as much order of the keys as possible, an :class:`collections.OrderedDict` is used for the context by default.
 - The recommended way of binding values is the one in these examples: creating new loggers with a new context.
   If you're okay with giving up immutable local state for convenience, you can also use :ref:`thread/greenlet local storage <threadlocal>` for the context.